gabrielmcg/Docker-docs/ops/README.md

 <ol class="ol">
 <li class="li">All nodes should at least fulfil the minimal requirements, for UCP 2.0, 2GB of RAM
 and 3GB of storage.
-More detailed requirements are in the UCP documentation. </li>
+More detailed requirements are in the Docker EE UCP documentation. </li>

 <li class="li">UCP Controller nodes should be provided with more than the minimal requirements, but
 won’t need much more if nothing else runs on them. </li>